ByAUJay

 2.2 Offline privacy: “cash‑like” within risk budgets

-- Research is converging on e‑cash‑style protocols with hardware secure elements plus back‑online reconciliation; PayOff (2024) shows how to keep privacy while enforcing holding limits and guarding against secure‑element failure. (arxiv.org)
+- Research is increasingly focusing on e-cash-style protocols that combine hardware secure elements with some good old back-online reconciliation.
+The PayOff project (2024) illustrates how we can maintain privacy while also enforcing holding limits and protecting against any failures of the secure elements. (arxiv.org)

 2.3 “Managed anonymity” in production pilots